 - McLean 3East Partial Hospital Program

 - McLean 3East Outpatient Clinic

 Treatment components at 3East include classroom-based, DBT skills groups, individual DBT, group therapy, skills coaching, and parent guidance.
 Additional treatment components, at the residential level of care, consist of case management, medication evaluation and management, milieu therapy and recreational therapies.

 Other features unique to the residential program include an all DBT-trained staff and a female-only population.
 Throughout each level of care, groups are kept to an intimate size.
 These benefits, and others, contribute to each person's sustained improvement.

 Patients receive a thorough evaluation by a highly specialized clinician in consultation with the McLean 3East medical director.
 The evaluation may entail discussion of both short- and long-term medication treatment options; preferred therapy modalities; family interventions; transitional care planning; and educational recommendations.

-If needed, additional specialty consultations are available in the following areas: eating disorders, neurology, trauma, psychopharmocology, educational testing and attention deficit disorder.
+If needed, additional specialty consultations are available in the following areas: eating disorders, neurology, trauma, medication evaluation and management, educational testing, and attention deficit disorder.
 Following the initial consultation, a multidisciplinary team of clinicians and clinical support staff develop an individualized treatment plan.